Gajol/ApplicationArchitecture/ARA/ARA-Checklist.md

 ## Consuming Software
 As an enterprise IT consumer of many software products understanding how to acquire, manage and use these SBOMs is equally important.
 There are several playbooks available to help us formulate a strategy.
-The [USA NTIA Software Consumers SBOM Management and Use](https://www.ntia.gov/files/ntia/publications/software_consumers_sbom_acquisition_management_and_use_-_final.pdf)
+The [*USA NTIA Software Consumers SBOM Management and Use*](https://www.ntia.gov/files/ntia/publications/software_consumers_sbom_acquisition_management_and_use_-_final.pdf) identifies the following processes for consuming software:
-- acquisition : two options; datafeeds into workflows (structured), and, archive store of SBOM files (e.g., in ECM)
+- acquisition : two options; data feeds into workflows (structured), and, archive store of SBOM files (e.g., in ECM)
 - software entity resolution : two options; automated via build and ci/cd pipeline, and, two human-entered
-- chain of custody and software types: knowing exactly where software came from : was the software sourced as a bindary, locally built, ..
+- chain of custody and software types: knowing exactly where software came from : was the software sourced as a binary, locally built, ..

-  *For high-assurance systems, and environments, software transparency requires either that the point of origin for a software c omponent be identified, or that the customer’s default assumption for vulnerability management is that designated open source components have been included in the supplier deliverable as binary packages and therefore may contain thirdparty libraries and r untime dependencies as packaging inclusions that are not present in the open source repository to which the binary package manager refers as the compiled component.*
+  *For high-assurance systems, and environments, software transparency requires either that the point of origin for a software component be identified, or that the customer’s default assumption for vulnerability management is that designated open source components have been included in the supplier deliverable as binary packages and therefore may contain third-party libraries and run-time dependencies as packaging inclusions that are not present in the open source repository to which the binary package manager refers as the compiled component.*

 - dependency and transitive dependency resolution.